Does Kratom Interact With Trazodone?

 Trazodone is primarily used for the treatment of depression.
 The uses of trazodone are:

 Trazodone is used for the treatment of depression with or without anxiety.
 It is used due to its minimal anticholinergic activity but can also augment the antidepressant effect of other antidepressants.
 Due to its sedative effect, it is very effective in geriatric patients who have depression with insomnia.

 Trazodone helps with post-traumatic stress disorder, panic disorder, generalized anxiety disorder, and obsessive-compulsive disorder.
 The sleep-inducing property helps reduce sleep disturbances and nightmares in post-traumatic stress disorder.

 Treatment of insomnia is one of the off-label uses of trazodone.
 It is used in low doses as a sleeping aid.

-The recommended initial dose of trazodone is 75 to 150 mg orally per day.
+The recommended initial dose of trazodone is 75 to 150 mg orally daily.
 Doctors adjust the amount according to the needs of the patient.